ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ## Object states

-You can assign specific Object states to all Content items in your site.
+You can assign specific Object states to all Content items in your website.
 You can do it when viewing the Content item, in the **Details** tab, in the **Object state details** section.

 ![Object state details](img/object_state_details.png)